-We’ve pretty much dropped our full name, now using the simple stripped-down red square as our primary logo with it’s better application at small sizes for digital and favicons.
-Gill Sans typeface remains as part of our logo identity for the foreseeable future but is dropped from any body copy and replaced with Roboto, a neo-grotesque sans-serif typeface designed by Christian Robertson and developed by Google.
+We’ve pretty much dropped our full name, with the abbreviation GDA in the flat design red square now being our primary logo.
+It works well at small sizes like favicons.
+Gill Sans typeface remains for the foreseeable future but is dropped from any headings or body copy and replaced with Roboto, a neo-grotesque sans-serif Google Font designed by Christian Robertson.

 A brand is an evolving marker of an organisation and how it functions.
 Staying fresh and noting current trends is important for any identity.
 Change does not necessarily mean a complete redesign, however, fine adjustments often stop a brand from becoming tired and left behind.